adobe/acc-js-sdk/README.md

 ```

 # File Upload
-This API is used to upload a file and return the metadata that needs to be saved in delivery.
-Currently, this API is supported only in Browsers.
+This API is used to upload a file and returns the metadata.
+Currently, this API is supported only in browsers.
 ```
-await client.fileUploader.upload(file);
+const metadata = await client.fileUploader.upload(file);
 ```
 where file is an instance of [File](https://developer.mozilla.org/en-US/docs/Web/API/File), will return
 ```
 {
-  name: <name-referenceed-by-file-object>, // file.name
+  name: <name-referenced-by-file-object>, // file.name
   md5: <md5-of-file-content>,
-  type: <mime-type-referenceed-by-file-object>, // file.type
+  type: <mime-type-referenced-by-file-object>, // file.type
-  size: <size-in-bytes-referenceed-by-file-object>, // file.size
+  size: <size-in-bytes-referenced-by-file-object>, // file.size
   url: <public-url-of-uploaded-file>
 }
 ```